 The partnership between Teen Battle Chef and HealthCorps has yielded some exciting impacts on youth in over 40 high schools across the U.S. HealthCorps trained Coordinators teach nutrition, physical activity and mental resilience.
 These quality instructors also teach FamilyCook's Teen Battle Chef program as part of their nutrition component.
 Coordinators Jeff Lin and Sarah Frank discuss just how impactful the program has been for their students!

 Teen Battle Chefs battled on stage at Madiba Harlem Theater, June 16th!
-Check out our recap and read what Harlem World is saying about the event!
+Check out our recap and read what Harlem World Magazine is saying about the event!